SPCA New Zealand

 SPCA advocates for increased funding towards research and technological advancement of the principles of replacement, reduction, and refinement for animals used in research, testing, and teaching.

-SPCA advocates for greater institutionalisation of the principles of the 3Rs with dedicated 3Rs staff to provide support to personnel, consistent and targeted 3Rs training of personnel involved in use of animals in research, testing, and teaching, and continuing education of the principles of the 3Rs.
+SPCA advocates for greater institutionalisation of the principles of the 3Rs with dedicated 3Rs staff to provide support to personnel, consistent and targeted 3Rs training of personnel involved in the use of animals in research, testing, and teaching, and continuing education of the principles of the 3Rs.